gijit/gi/README.md

 Functions and methods can now be re-defined at the REPL.
 The type checker was relaxed to allow this.

-We changed over from one luajit C binding to anther.
+We changed over from one LuaJIT C binding to anther.
 The new binding is the same one that LuaR uses, so this enables LuaR exploration.